ucdavis/ad419-charts/README.md

 * caesgrouped.csv
 * sankey.json

-Add resulting JSON files to https://github.com/ucdavis/ad419-charts/tree/master/src/public/js, then update the year information in `index.html` and you are ready to debug and eventually publish.
+Add resulting JSON files to https://github.com/ucdavis/ad419-charts/tree/master/src/public/js, then update the year information in `index.html`, including incrementing the year for the `app.js` script reference `<script src="./js/app.js?v=2022"></script>`, and you are ready to debug and eventually publish.